josh-ashkinaze/plurals/README.md

 print(chain.final_response)
 ```

-This will give a response that combines the best points from all of our agents.
+This will give a response combining the best points from all our agents.
 Chain is one of the best structures for
 deliberation and reaching a consensus among agents.

-NOTE: In the above example, we passed in `combination_instructions` to Chain.
-If you pass
-`combination_instructions` into a chain, all the agents will inherit it.
-Recall that `combination_instructions` expects a `${previous_responses}` placeholder if it is not one of the default
+NOTE: If you pass `combination_instructions` into a chain, like in the above example, all the agents will inherit it (same with 'Ensemble' and 'Debate').
-options that we offer.
-This placeholder would get filled in with the previous responses.
-In the above example, we passed in "chain"
-instructions, so the chain option of combination_instructions will be read from the `instructions.yaml`.
-See that
-file for templates.
+In the above example, we set `combination_instructions` to chain, so the chain option of combination_instructions will be read from the `instructions.yaml` file.
+See the `instructions.yaml' file for templates.

 ### Chain with a moderator

-Let's say we want some Agent to review the ideas presented, combine them, and incorporate the best points
-to return a balanced answer.
-We can do that by passing in a `moderator` agent, which is a special kind of Agent.
-It only has three arguments: `persona` (the moderator persona), `system_instructions` (which, if passed in, will override a persona), and `combination_instructions` (how to combine the responses).
+Let's say we want some Agent to review the ideas presented, combine them, and incorporate the best points to provide a balanced answer.
+We can do this by passing in a `moderator` agent, which is a special kind of Agent with only three arguments: 'persona' (the moderator's persona), 'system_instructions' (which, if provided, will override a persona), and 'combination_instructions' (specifying how to combine the responses).

 ```python
 from plurals.agent import Agent